 - Which projects will use Procore?

 For example, maybe you want all new projects to be managed in Procore.
 Typically, if a project has already started and is currently being managed with your previous construction management solution, it's not recommended to switch to Procore mid-project.
-However, if you do wish to switch mid-project, you should first discuss it with your Implementation Manager.
+However, if you do wish to switch mid-project, you should first discuss it with your company's implementation contact at Procore.

 Below are the most common Procore rollout strategies for our clients.
 Getting early buy-in from your project teams is integral for achieving company-wide adoption.
-Regardless of the chosen rollout strategy, it's important to identify the key person(s) who will serve as your internal Procore Implementation Manager for each office, division, or business unit.
-Please work closely with your Procore Implementation Manager for insight and guidance during this critical stage of the implementation process.
+Regardless of the chosen rollout strategy, it's important to identify the key person(s) who will serve as your internal Procore implementation manager for each office, division, or business unit.
+Please work closely with your company's implementation contact at Procore for insight and guidance during this critical stage of the implementation process.